 Does your child have back-to-school anxiety?
-If you have a verbal child, they have probably told you how they feel about going back-to-school but some kids may not know how to express their anxiety or may be embarrassed to admit that they are nervous about school.
+If you have a verbal child, they have probably told you how they feel about going back-to-school.
+However, some kids may not know how to express their anxiety or may be embarrassed to admit that they are nervous about school.
 Young children often need help identifying their feelings and figuring out the best way to work through them.
-If you suspect your child is nervous about going to school, here are some effective ways identify what they are feeling and to help a child with anxiety.
+If you suspect your child is suffering from worry or fear, here are some effective ways identify what they are feeling and to help a child with anxiety.